A Message to Your Heart: At Eurovision

 On the night of the contest, Janus was dressed in a pink mini-dress, flanked by three women (Zoe Picot, Lucy Moorby, and Nikki Belsher) in white mini-dresses.
-She was also joined by two other "ghost" backing singers, masked by a music stand at the back of the stage: Kit Rolfe, who had competed for the UK before in with the song "Love Games" (which, it was claimed, had also used "ghost" singers offstage), and Hazell Dean, who had worked extensively with Stock, Aitken and Waterman in the eighties.
+She was also joined by two other "ghost" backing singers, masked by a music stand at the back of the stage: Kit Rolfe, who had competed for the UK before in with the song "Love Games" (which, it was claimed, had also used "ghost" singers offstage), and Hazell Dean, who had worked extensively with Stock Aitken Waterman in the eighties.

 In Rome, the song was performed twentieth on the night, after 's Sergio Dalma with "Bailar pegados", and before ' Elena Patroklou with "SOS".
 At the end of judging that evening, "A Message to Your Heart" took the tenth-place slot with 47 points.
 It was the worst showing for the United Kingdom since 1987, and resulted in the 1992 Song for Europe being retooled as far as telephone voting was concerned.

 Charts

-After Eurovision, the song placed at No. 30 on the UK Singles Chart, and was in the chart for 3 weeks.
+Following Eurovision, the song placed at No. 30 on the UK singles chart, and was in the chart for 3 weeks.